How much does cloud hosting cost? If we had a pound for every time someone asked us this very question...

-Autoscaling may well be the most well known feature of cloud hosting, but it is far from the only one.
+Autoscaling may be the most well known feature of cloud hosting, but it's far from the only one.

-As companies do more and more of their business online, and more and more of their business systems are hosted on the cloud, disaster recovery becomes more and more important.
-A simple static site going down is bad enough, but a large and complex cloud environment vanishing can destroy a business.
+As companies host more and more of their systems on the cloud, disaster recovery becomes increasingly important.
+It's bad enough when a simple, static site goes down.
+When a large and complex cloud environment vanishes, it can destroy your business.

-Microsoft Azure can be architected in such a way that it is able to fail over from one of their “regions” to a different region should the need arise.
+With Microsoft Azure, you can architect it in such a way that it's able to fail over from one of their “regions” to a different region should the need arise.
 For the record there are currently 42 regions across the globe for Microsoft Azure, with another 12 in development.

 In effect, a primary region is chosen and all traffic is routed to the services hosted in that region.
-Should those services, or even that entire region become unavailable, then all traffic is instead routed to a secondary region.
+Should those services (or even that entire region) become unavailable, then all traffic is routed to a secondary region instead.

-Clearly this will mean a larger ongoing bill than the first option as background levels of consumption will be higher, but it reduces the risks associated with downtime.
-There isn’t going to be much difference in the amount of work to set this up when compared to the first option.
+- The second way is to have an additional region not only set-up, but actually populated.
+You've created the virtual machines, but they won't utilise capacity unless they need to.
+Clearly, this will mean a larger ongoing bill than the first option as background levels of consumption will be higher.
+But, it reduces the risks associated with downtime.
+There isn’t going to be much difference in the amount of work to set this up when compared to the first option, either.

-The last option is simply to have multiple regions running in parallel.
-Both regions are continuously active, and a load balancer splits traffic between them.
+- The last option is to have multiple regions running in parallel.
+These regions are continuously active, with a load balancer splitting traffic between them.
 If one region goes offline, then the other simply takes up the slack.

 Truly personalised services for your customers

-Both of our examples so far have looked at some of the amazing features of cloud, but in terms of how a site behaves.
-Let’s look at an option that focuses on how individual customers behave.
+Both of our examples so far have looked at some of the amazing features of cloud in terms site behaviour.
+But how does the cloud benefit individual customers?

 Let’s say you have a well established holiday booking website.
-You’ve probably already got Google analytics running on it to ensure you track visits to the site as accurately as possible, but there are many more things that Google Cloud Platform can help you with.
+You’ve probably already got Google analytics running to ensure you can track site visits as accurately as possible, but there are many more things that Google Cloud Platform can help you with.

-You may even have some form of recommendations built in to your site.
-Something like “People who booked this holiday also looked at this one” like Amazon.com does.
-But wouldn’t it be better if those recommendations could be based on the exact behavior of the customer instead of just general rules.
+You may even have some form of recommendations built into your site.
+Something like “people who booked X holiday also looked at Y” - much like Amazon.
+But wouldn’t it be better if those recommendations could be based on the exact behaviour of the customer, rather than generic rules?

-You’d create a scalable front end that records user interactions as pure data, and that data would permanently stored in such a way that it can then be accessed by one of Google's machine learning platforms.
-To comply with the GDPR this data would have to be transformed in such a way that it cannot be traced back to a specific user, before being analysed and fed back into the web platform in the form of personalized recommendations.
+You’d create a scalable front end that records user interactions as pure data.
+You'd store that data permanently so that Google's machine learning platforms could access it as and when required.
+To comply with GDPR, you must be able to trace this data back to specific users before its analysed and fed back into the web platform in the form of personalised recommendations.

-This sounds far fetched, but combining App Engine, Cloud SQL, and Apache Spark using Cloud Dataproc offers exactly this service if set up correctly.
-You could be showing recommendations to a customer based on their browsing on your site, not just their booking history.
-You could even show them recommendations based on the viewing history of other people who fit their demographic.
+This sounds far fetched, but combining App Engine, Cloud SQL, and Apache Spark using Cloud Dataproc offers exactly this service - if set up correctly.
+You can then show recommendations to specific customers based on their browsing, as well as their booking history.
+You could even factor in the viewing history of users that fit the same demographic profile to provide more accurate recommendations.
 The possibilities are endless.

-Clearly a set-up like this on GCP would increase the cost of your ongoing cloud hosting price, but it also has the potential to significantly improve your profits.
+It goes without saying that a set-up like this on GCP would increase the cost of your ongoing cloud hosting services.
+But it also has the potential to significantly improve your profit margin.

-Firstly billing for cloud is done on a consumption model, meaning that capital expenditure is not necessarily relevant.
+Firstly, billing for cloud is done on a consumption model.
+This means that capital expenditure is not necessarily relevant.
 Owning the infrastructure to carry out these complex, innovative and reactive services would almost always work out more expensive over the lifetime of the estate.

-Secondly it is possible to significantly reduce the size of the ongoing bills by investing in high quality, well designed architecture at the start of the migration.
+Secondly, it's possible to significantly reduce the size of your ongoing bills by investing in high-quality, well-designed architecture at the start of the migration.

-If you’d like to talk about some of the ways we have saved businesses large amounts of money by moving their infrastructure to the cloud then please drop us a line.
+If you’d like to talk about some of the ways we've saved businesses large amounts of money by moving their infrastructure to the cloud, then please drop us a line.
 We’d genuinely love to hear from you.